 Research in the group focuses on using modular, and tunable organic donor-acceptor conjugates in the development of structurally simple adaptive photo-functional materials, e.g., dual emitter (singlet/triplet harvesting), white-light emitter (singlet-triplet harvesting), thermo-phosphors (triplet harvesting), molecular switches, and responsive emitters.
 For this purpose we utilize synthetic organic and organometallic chemistry in conjunction with advanced spectroscopic methods and computational calculations.

 Our group also focuses on amorphous organic materials that can show persistent photoluminescence.
-These materials have potential applications in security-imaging, invisible security ink, data encryption/decryption, anticounterfitting, night vission servaillance, sensors, bioimaging.
+These materials have potential applications in security-imaging, invisible security ink, data encryption/decryption, anticounterfitting, night vission servaillance, sensors and bioimaging.

 The group is also developing new allosteric switches based on coumarin-imidazole conjugate (i.e., conformational switches) that can be used in sensing, biological detection and among others.